COVID-19: Brand-New Data On Number Of Breakthrough Cases Among Fully Vaccinated Released By CDC

 "Also, not all real-world breakthrough cases will be identified because of lack of testing.
 This is particularly true in instances of asymptomatic or mild illness.
 These surveillance data are a snapshot and help identify patterns and look for signals among vaccine breakthrough cases."

-The CDC said it will now be released data on the number of breakthrough cases on a weekly basis.
+The CDC said it will now be releasing data on the number of breakthrough cases on a weekly basis.

 Check back to Daily Voice for updates.